Xmonero/oxen-mq/README.md

 No structure at all is imposed on message data to allow maximum flexibility; it is entirely up to the calling code to handle all encoding/decoding duties.

-Internal commands passed between LokiMQ-managed threads use either plain strings or bt-encoded dictionaries.
-See `lokimq/bt_serialize.h` if you want a bt serializer/deserializer.
+Internal commands passed between QueneroMQ-managed threads use either plain strings or bt-encoded dictionaries.
+See `queneromq/bt_serialize.h` if you want a bt serializer/deserializer.

 ## Sending commands